 Targeted for the beginner market, the XYZprinting da Vinci 1.0 1-in-3 is perfect for those looking to dip their toe into 3D printing and laser cutting technology.
 Manufactured by the Taiwanese company XYZprinting, this printer is the most affordable option for those hoping to purchase an all-in-one option.
 The da Vinci 1.0 1-in-3 is equipped with a laser engraver that allows you to laser cut cardboard, leather, wood, and more.
 While the printer itself costs €490, the laser engraving module will bring the total cost to around €670.

 After collecting over $80,000 on Kickstarter, the BoXZY has taken the maker community by storm.
 This hybrid machine offers 3D printing, CNC milling, as well as laser cutting and engraving.
 One of the few highly touted crowdfunding success stories, the BoXZY team has already delivered their product to campaign backers.
-You can pre-order this compact all-in-one printer now for $2,999.
+You can purchase this compact all-in-one printer now for $3,899.

 Now that we’ve explained laser cutting technology and provided some insight into the desktop laser cutter market, there’s one important question left to answer.
 What can you create with a desktop laser cutter?
 Well, in reality, the possibilities are endless.
 But here are some of the most popular uses of this marvelous manufacturing technology.